 The rapid evolution of technology combined with the constant need for validated interventions in the fields of human health and development requires intimate collaborations between arts, science, and the humanities.
 The ultimate goal for this course is not the development of new technologies but the investigation of interventions that can reduce unnecessary physical and mental suffering (“ataraxia”).
 Guided by this philosophical principle rooted in Epicurean philosophy, the course will demonstrate how successful creation, curation, implementation, and evaluation of a “transcendent technology” can provide an experience of high “eudaimonic” value for creators, patients, and health professionals.
 We will explore theories, methods, and applications in relation to the workshop/practicum theme.
 All disciplines are welcomed to participate.

-Lectures, discussions, museum visits, field trips, games, film screenings, and other experiences infused with a lifespan perspective, compassionate care, experiential design, and narrative medicine.
+Lectures, discussions, museums, field trips, games, film screenings, and other activities infused with a lifespan perspective, compassionate care, experiential design, and narrative medicine.

 The Workshop/Practicum Theme: “Transcendent Technologies”

 Interested students should prepare to contribute (as early as in their application) their creative and/or scholarly perspectives on how art, technology, and entertainment media intersect with: